oneofthezombies/distributed-worker-demo/README.md

 TypeScript is a superset of JavaScript, and understanding JavaScript is essential when working on web projects—because browsers only understand JavaScript or WebAssembly.
 In this project, I wanted to build a landing site, a user console site, and a desktop app.
 So it made sense to include them in the tech stack.
 They offer strong IDE support, a reliable runtime with great debugging tools, and access to a large ecosystem of libraries.

-While WebAssembly is a promising technology, I felt it wasn’t mature enough (in the context of an early-stage startup) to fully rely on.
+While WebAssembly is a promising technology, it feels like it’s not quite mature enough yet—especially for an early-stage startup.
 Many languages support WebAssembly, but none are as stable or widely adopted for the web as JavaScript and TypeScript.

 I chose TypeScript (instead of plain JavaScript) for both the frontend and backend.
 The reason is simple: **type checking**.
 In the early stages of a startup, interfaces change frequently.
 With TypeScript, I could confidently redesign shared types between frontend and backend without worrying about breaking things silently.